Menace II Society: Box office

+Critical response

 Menace II Society received generally positive reviews from critics.
 The film has an 85% approval score on Rotten Tomatoes based on 46 reviews, with an average rating of 7.40/10.
 The consensus reads, "Told with grit and verve by the Hughes brothers in their feature debut, Menace II Society is a gangland epic that breathes with authenticity while steeped in style."
 Metacritic gave the film a weighted average score of 76 out of 100, based on 19 critics, indicating "generally favorable reviews".

 Chicago Reader critic Jonathan Rosenbaum stated, "This is a powerful, convincing, and terrifying look at teenage crime in contemporary Watts."
 Owen Gleiberman from Entertainment Weekly gave it a positive review, stating, "Menace II Society is bleak, brilliant, and unsparing."

 Emanuel Levy gave the film an A, saying it is "The most stunning feature debut in the new African American cinema, even more so than Boyz n the Hood to which the coming of age feature bears thematic resemblance."
 The film was placed on both Gene Siskel and Roger Ebert's 10 best films of 1993 lists, with Ebert praising "the way the filmmakers tell Caine's story without making him seem either the hero or victim".

 However, the film has also received some negative reviews.
 Geoff Andrew of Time Out stated, "Regrettably, the Hughes Brothers' first feature is a compendium of clichés."
 Stephen Holden of The New York Times stated, "If Menace II Society is terrific on ambiance, it is considerably less successful in revealing character."

 At the 1994 MTV Movie Awards, the film was awarded Best Movie, beating out the likes of The Fugitive, Jurassic Park, Philadelphia and Schindler's List.
 At the Independent Spirit Awards, the film was nominated for Best First Feature, but lost to El Mariachi (the first installment in the Robert Rodriguez's Mexico Trilogy).

-The film grossed $27.9 million in the United States and Canada and $1.6 million internationally for a worldwide total of $29.5 million.